singh1114/best/_posts/2020-09-18-how-does-django-validate-passwords.md

 ---
 {% include lazyload.html image_src="https://i.ibb.co/n3YzYyF/Main-Images-4-1.png" image_alt="How does Django validate passwords" image_title="How does Django validate passwords" %}

-A few days ago, I was working with one of my old Django projects.
+A few days ago, I was working on one of my old Django projects.
 It was running an old version of Django and I wanted to keep it updated with the latest changes that we have with the framework.

 First thing first, I tried to create the superuser after creating the local database.